We are on a mission to make unique digital representations of musical instruments to archive better relationships between makers and musicians.

 Ruth had sold a violin and I was working on the “mandatory” paper-certificates of authenticity and value for her clients.
 I had taken some nice photos of the instruments but she wasn’t that happy with them because I hadn’t taken into account to highlight some remarkable instrument details.
 And I had also failed again to put the description of the instrument that she had send me by mail but with making references to a previous instrument of hers.
 And I was also late with the certificates and client was waiting.
 A generally frustrating collaborative effort, once again!
 I asked myself…

-what it would take to give her the appropriate tools to deliver on their client’s need to have a certification about ownership, authenticity and even value?
+what would it take to give her the appropriate tools to deliver on their client’s need to have a certification about ownership and authenticity?

 Days before she had had again clients in her workshop with an instrument “not worth the money” they had payed for.
 A big recurrent issue and one of the reasons the luthier associations in Spain came to be.
 An issue usually due to a lack of information on the client side paired mostly with abuse of power and trust.
 Add to it an opaque market with the possibility to make good money with highly priced instruments.
 A general frustrating situation both for artisans and clients.
 Again, I asked myself…